 Depression can originate from a number of factors, and is commonly the result of a combination of predisposition and a traumatic event.
 A family history can indicate being genetically predisposed to the condition, as well as imbalances in hormones or brain chemistry as a result of physical illness.
 Certain events are known to increase its likelihood, such as childbirth, which can result in postpartum depression.
 Identifying and treating the condition early improves patient outcome, though there is no sure-fire cure and the optimal treatment varies by the individual.

 Diagnosis and Treatment

-As with other mood disorders, depression can be hard to diagnose and is often still stigmatized in society, making patients reluctant to seek out treatment.
-Regardless, if one experiences prolonged depressive symptoms they should seek out their doctor for aid.
-Clinicians can conduct physical exams, laboratory tests and psychological evaluations to determine the extent and cause of one’s depression.
-The American Psychiatric Association has also published the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which includes criteria for depression used by mental health providers and insurance companies.
+As with other mood disorders, it can be hard to diagnose and is often still stigmatized in society, making patients reluctant to seek out treatment.
+Regardless, if one experiences prolonged symptoms they should seek out their doctor for aid.
+Clinicians can conduct physical exams, laboratory tests and psychological evaluations to determine the extent and cause of symptoms.
+The American Psychiatric Association has also published the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which includes criteria used by mental health providers and insurance companies.

-Once diagnosed, depression is commonly treated by a combination of medication and psychological counselling.
-Many different medications exist that affect one’s brain chemistry in different ways, and trying different antidepressants may be necessary before finding the ideal type or combination.
-A medication that has worked for a family member that has gone through depression may have a higher chance of being effective.
-In addition to medications prescribed by a family doctor or psychiatrist, counselling from a psychologist or other mental health professional can be effective in changing negative thought patterns and addressing underlying mental issues that could be causing depression.
+Once diagnosed, it is commonly treated by a combination of medication and psychological counselling.
+Many different medications exist that affect brain chemistry in different ways, and trying different antidepressants may be necessary before finding the ideal type or combination.
+A medication that has worked for a family member may have a higher chance of being effective.
+In addition to medications prescribed by a family doctor or psychiatrist, counselling from a psychologist or other mental health professional can be effective in changing negative thought patterns and addressing underlying mental issues that could be the root cause.

 Written By: Wesley Tin, BMSc